sramsay/temper/README.md

 If you're a developer, you can clone this repository, run `autoreconf -i`, etc.

 ### So let me get this straight.
-You wrote nearly a hundred lines of code in C to do something this stupid?
+You wrote over a hundred lines of code in C to do something this stupid?

 Yes.
 I mostly use this project to play around with different build tools, linters, and continuous integration systems before I recklessly incorporate them into larger projects.